kylebarron/language-stata/README.md

-# Language-stata-plus package for Atom
+# Language-stata-plus
-Stata syntax highlighting, built from the ground up
+#### Stata syntax highlighting in Atom, built from the ground up.

 ## Features